zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 the resulting Forwarding packet should include in its sendback the source IP/Port and sendback of the Forwarding packet with which the Forward Request was delivered, and handle a Forward Reply by sending its data in another Forward Reply to that source.
-The intended use for this is to allow nodes who are not able to use UDP to send announce requests, by forwarding the request via a TCP relay and a DHT node close to the destination node.
+One use for this is to allow nodes who are not able to use UDP to send announce requests, by forwarding the request via a TCP relay and a DHT node close to the destination node.
 The only bound on the length of such a chain is that the sendback grows with each step and has bounded size; the protocol requires the sendbacks to grow slowly enough that chains involving a TCP relay and 4 DHT forwarders will work.
 Note that chaining forward requests can not be used to implement onion routing, due to the lack of encryption at intermediate steps.